asialasr/OpenGL2dEx/readme.md

  * This software makes use of the assimp library for importing assets.
  * This software makes use of the GLFW library for windowing and input processing.
  * This software makes use of the GLM library under the MIT license.
+ * This software makes use of the irrKlang library under their free (non-commercial) licensing.
+Please see [irrKlang's website](https://www.ambiera.com/irrklang/index.html) for more information about irrKlang.

 **Disclaimer: I haven't tested this out a ton and I know there are certainly some bugs with collisions.